 The longest data comes from STEP 5, which followed participants for 2 full years.
 At 104 weeks, average weight loss was 15.2%, and 77% of participants lost at least 5% of their body weight.
 Weight loss was sustained over the full study period without regain while on medication.

 SURMOUNT-1 was the largest trial, enrolling 2,539 participants over 72 weeks.
-At the highest dose (15 mg), average weight loss was 20.9%.
-Nearly 40% of participants lost 25% or more of their body weight, which is close to what bariatric surgery typically achieves.
+At the highest dose (15 mg), the on-treatment analysis showed an average weight loss of 22.5%.
+Nearly 40% of participants at that dose lost 25% or more of their body weight, a result approaching what bariatric surgery typically achieves.

 Trial Results Comparison

-Keep in mind these are averages.
-Individual results vary widely based on starting weight, adherence to the medication, dietary changes, exercise, and other factors.
-Some participants in both programs lost significantly more than the average.
-Others lost less.
+These are averages from controlled trials.
+Individual results vary based on starting weight, medication adherence, dietary changes, exercise, and other health factors.
+Some participants in both programs lost significantly more than the average, and others lost less.

 What About Weight Regain?

-A January 2026 Oxford/BMJ meta-analysis of 37 studies found that people who stop GLP-1 medications regain weight at about 0.8 kg (1.8 lbs) per month.
+A January 2026 Oxford/BMJ meta-analysis of 37 studies (over 9,000 adults) found that people who stop GLP-1 medications regain weight at about 0.8 kg (1.8 lbs) per month.
 At that rate, most people return to their pre-treatment weight within about 18 months.

 SURMOUNT-4 showed this directly: participants who switched from tirzepatide to placebo regained 14% of their body weight over 52 weeks, while those who continued lost an additional 5.5%.
 A follow-up analysis found that 82.5% of those who stopped regained at least 25% of the weight they had lost.

 GI side effects are the most common issue with both medications.
 Most occur during dose escalation (the first few months while your body adjusts) and tend to decrease over time.
-The key difference: semaglutide at its weight-loss dose appears to cause more nausea and vomiting than tirzepatide at its weight-loss dose.
+Where they differ most is tolerability.
+Semaglutide at its weight-loss dose appears to cause more nausea and vomiting than tirzepatide at its weight-loss dose.

 Most Common Side Effects